Saturated de Rham-Witt complexes with unit-root coefficients: Algebra with Dieudonn e complexes

 in the category $\DC_{\str}$, their colimit

 in the category $\DC$ (which by Remark \ref{rmk:forgetful_functor_commutes_with_limits_and_colimits} may be computed at the level of graded abelian groups), or the colimit

 of the associated strict Dieudonn\'e towers.
 In this largely formal section, we will compare these notions of colimits.
+This will later play a crucial role, via Proposition \ref{prop:colimit_of_dRW_complexes_is_dRW_complex}, in the proof of Theorem \ref{thm:etesse_comparison}.
 We begin with what holds for arbitrary colimits, and then specialize to filtered colimits. \end{para}

 \begin{lemma} The category $\DC_{\str}$ has all colimits, and they can be computed as the strictifications of the corresponding colimits in $\DC$. \end{lemma} \begin{proof} The strictification functor is a left adjoint, so it commutes with all colimits. \end{proof}